PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

-3. Continuous measurement of pH and chlorine levels and an automatic regulation of these parameters is highly recommended in public pools.
+3. Continuous measurement of pH and chlorine levels and automatic regulation of these parameters is highly recommended in public pools.
 Recommendation: Display the test results to swimmers, so they are fully informed about the water’s quality.

-Depending on the bather load and availability of automation on the pool, testing frequency will vary from state to state in Australia.
+Depending on the bather load and availability of automation on the pool, the testing frequency will vary from state to state in Australia.
 Consult your local legislation for testing requirements.

 Should I be doing anything differently at the pool compared to what I’ve been doing before?